Di5ina/DPACKS/README.md

 open the simple scifi scene.
 Go to File > Append, browse to one of these packs, and import the collection.
 Simple scifi can be acquired here: [Free](https://chippwalters.gumroad.com/l/simplescififree), [Pro](https://chippwalters.gumroad.com/l/simplescifi)

+Note these packs are under development and will change often.

 ## Packs
 ### Dots-P-GeoGenerative-01